bablookr/Relational-Query-Parser/README.md

-# Formal Relational Query Parser
+## Formal Relational Query Parser

-FRQP is a C++ implementation of the Relational Query language, used in DBMS.
-The relational algebra is a procedural query language.
-It consists of a set of operations that take one or two relations as input and produce a new relation as their result.
-The fundamental operations in the relational algebra are select,project,union,set difference,Cartesian product, and rename.
+FRQP is a C++ implementation of the Relational Query language used in DBMS.
+Relational algebra is a procedural query language which consists of a set of operations that take one or two relations as input and produce a new relation as the output.
+The fundamental operations in the relational algebra are *select*, *project*, *union*, *set difference*, *cartesian product* and *rename*.

-## CONTENTS
+### CONTENTS

 * Requirements
-* Quick start
+* Quick Start
 * Documentation
-* Package contents
+* Package Contents

-## REQUIREMENTS
+### REQUIREMENTS

-Operating systems:	Linux
+Operating systems: Linux, Fedora, Windows
-			Fedora
-			Windows

 Tested compilers: gcc/g++ 4.8.4 under Linux

 For gcc/g++ tool chain, GNU make is required for building.

-## QUICK START
+### QUICK START

-For Linux, at the top-level directory,type the commands:
+For Linux, at the top-level directory, run the following commands:

 ```
 $ g++ main.cpp -o main.o
 $ ./main.o
 ```

-Please read "examples/queries.txt" for sample queries.
+Please read **examples/queries.txt** for sample queries.

 * Try simple queries which carry out just one RA operation.They will follow the following syntax:
 ```